fkarg/fkarg.github.io/_posts/2020-05-16-beyond-qwerty.md

 qwertz<sup>[1](#footnote1)</sup> (German) keyboard.
 Oddly enough, it was a 'free-to-choose'-lesson, one you could opt in to but most never visited.
 That begs the following question: why was it not mandatory, especially nowadays.
-(Checked: it still is not / it is by now)

 Then I changed schools and there it was mandatory.
 Suddenly I had one of the highest speeds in my class - I already learned most of it after all.
 We